robotframework/SeleniumLibrary/README.rst

 3) Extract each source distribution to a temporary location.

-4) Go each created directory from the command line and install each project using::
+4) Go to each created directory from the command line and install each project using::

        python setup.py install